10 Best Miter Saws of 2023 (Compound, Sliding) – Reviews & Top Picks

-While this is a powerful monster of a miter saw, that’s not all that you’re paying for.
-You also get some great extra features that add up to a top-notch machine.
+While this is a powerful monster of a miter saw, that’s not all you’re paying for.
+You also get great extra features that add up to a top-notch machine.
 On the back of the saw is a port where you can attach a vacuum to clean up the dust as you cut, eliminating any mess.
 The table is large to provide support, but it goes a step further with extendable support arms to give you 40 total inches of support.
-That all sounds nice, but this is a well-built and sturdy machine that you need to use to appreciate.
+That sounds nice, but this is a well-built and sturdy machine you need to use to appreciate.

 4. Metabo 12″ C12FDHS Compound Miter Saw